Amebis/eduVPN/doc/Deployment.md

 This option is recommended for Group Policy deployments.
 However, it automates the deployment only partially.

-You need to deploy .NET Framework 4.5 and [TAP-Windows driver](https://openvpn.net/index.php/open-source/downloads.html) manually or by other automatization means first.
-They are available as an EXE installer only rendering them inappropriate for Group Policy deployment.
+You need to deploy .NET Framework 4.5 manually or by other automatization means first.
+It is available as an EXE installer only rendering it inappropriate for Group Policy deployment.

-After all workstations have the .NET Framework and TAP-Windows driver installed, deploy both MSI packages:
+After all workstations have the .NET Framework installed, deploy both MSI packages:
 - `eduVPNOpenVPN_<ver>_<plat>.msi`
 - `eduVPNCore_<ver>_<plat>.msi`